ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/indexing-configuration.markdown

 - **Default**: `null`
 - **Scope**: Server-wide or per database

-If not set, or set to null - use system's temp directory
+If not set, or set to null - use 'Temp' folder inside the index data directory

 {PANEL/}